Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Quantum theory from simple principles

 We have now reconstructed the Bloch ball representation of a qubit, but not its dimensionality.
 If the dimension of the bit state space is $d=1$, then we recover an old friend from Figure~\ref{fig_simplices}: the classical bit.
 But, as we have seen in Subsection~\ref{SubsecComposite}, composing classical bits will give us classical state spaces with a \emph{discrete} (not connected) group of reversible transformations.
 The Bloch ball dimension must thus be $d\geq 2$.

 We can say more about its dimension by considering \emph{composites of several bits}.

-From the property that the maximally mixed state composes as $\mu_{AB}=\mu_A\otimes\mu_B$, one can derive that the \emph{capacity is multiplicative}:
+The first step is to prove that the \emph{capacity is multiplicative}:

-We can now view the dimension $K$ of the state space as a function of the capacity $N$.
+This follows from two lemmas that are proven by making use of all the postulates (see the paper by Masanes and M\"uller, 2011~\cite{MasanesMueller2011} for details): first, that the maximally mixed state composes as $\mu_{AB}=\mu_A\otimes\mu_B$; and second, that the maximally mixed state on any system $A$ can be written $\mu_A=\frac 1 {N_A}\sum_{i=1}^{N_A}\omega_i^A$, where $\omega_1^A,\ldots,\omega_{N_A}^A$ is a maximal set of pure and perfectly distinguishable states of $A$.
+In light of Eq.~(\ref{eqCapacityMult}), we can now view the dimension $K$ of the state space as a function of the capacity $N$.
 As first argued by Hardy (2001), the fact that $K$ is also multiplicative on composition, i.e.\ $K_{AB}=K_A K_B$, enforces that we must have the relation

 where $r\in\mathbb{N}$ is some integer.
 This fits quite nicely out observation after Definition~\ref{DefPerfDist}: CPT has $K=N$ (i.e.\ $r=1$) and QT has $K=N^2$ (i.e.\ $r=2$).
 This suggests that the unknown exponent $r$ is somehow related to the ``order of interference'' of the corresponding theory as introduced in Subsection~\ref{SubsecInterference}.